Bochicchio3/Controlling_the_KINOVA7DOF/README.md

 Therefore, I switched to the arm implemented in the robotics toolbox, the KUKA 5 DOF robot.

 This file has a similar structure: in the first section the trajectory is computed, then the Computed Torque and Backstepping controller are calculated exactly as before.
 At the end, the mass of the model is modified and the Adaptive Controllers are implemented.

+Each implementation will be specifically addressed in the respective adaptive controller section.

 ### Reference Trajectories